What Exists Today

 Recovery Phrase And Master Key

-config.toml - It encrypts your serialized config before syncing it to the relay
+config.toml - The serialized config is encrypted with the master key before syncing it to the relay

 When you later run buddydrive recover, BuddyDrive uses the same 12 words to derive the same recovery material, fetches the encrypted config from the relay, decrypts it locally, and writes the restored config.